schizza/SWS-12500-custom-component/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Bug report
+name: Issue
-about: Create a report to help us improve
+about: A minor issue that does not significantly affect functionality.
-title: "[BUG]"
+title: "[ISSUE]"
-labels: bug
+labels: issue
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior if any:

 **Expected behavior**
 A clear and concise description of what you expected to happen.